 Much of the focus has been on the dangerous levels nitrogen dioxide (NO2).

-Now, the government are taking action.
-They introduced new legislation to curb the amount of NO2 pollution in UK cities, helping levels drop to the legal limits.
+Now, the government is taking action.
+They’ve introduced new legislation to curb the amount of NO2 pollution in UK cities, helping levels drop to the legal limits.

-Despite some environmental groups in feeling that the new laws do not reach far enough, the future for diesel in the UK seems uncertain.
+Despite some environmental groups saying that the new laws do not reach far enough, the future for diesel in the UK seems uncertain.

 At the turn of the century, the UK government was actively encouraging people to switch to diesel, believing it to be a cleaner alternative to petrol.